-2. material and methods
+2. Materials and methods

 2.1 Study Area

 The Binah Prefecture is located between 9°30' North latitude and 1°25' East longitude.
 It is bordered to the north by the Doufelgou Prefecture, to the south by the Kozah Prefecture, to the east by the Republic of Benin, and to the west by the Kozah and Doufelgou Prefectures (Figure 1).